arob5/arob5.github.io/_posts/2024-02-15-nonlinear-maps-of-Gaussians.md

 unscented Kalman filter (which utilizes a quadrature-based approximation) and then a bunch of posts on the ensemble Kalman filter (which opts for a Monte Carlo approach).
-Although the motivation stems from the filtering problem, I will focus mostly on the underlying fundamental problem here: approximating the distribution resulting from propagating a Gaussian random variable through a nonlinear map.
+Although the motivation stems from the filtering problem, I will focus mostly on the underlying fundamental problem here: approximating the distribution of a nonlinear function of a Gaussian random variable.
 The next section illustrates how this problem arises in the filtering context.
 {% endkatexmm %}